KnowMeet/terraform-beginner-bootcamp-2023/journal/week0.md

  - Generate a Terraform Cloud API token manually from [Token page](https://app.terraform.io/app/settings/tokens?source=terraform-login).

- - Since the Terraform will store the token in plain text in the [json file](/home/gitpod/.terraform.d/credentials.tfrc.json), create this file manually in Gitpod terminal using below commands at this location.
+ - Since the Terraform will store the token in plain text in the `json file`, create this file manually in Gitpod terminal using below commands at this location.

  ```sh
   touch /home/gitpod/.terraform.d/credentials.tfrc.json